Moving Into a Retirement Home

 Residences are prepared to deal with this, and they will give you resources to read.
 There is no one single pattern to this process.
 The main thing, though, is to look at the future; it is brighter and better.
 Be patient.
 Do all you can to remain open-minded.
 Think about previous life changes that have ended up being a positive experience.

-If you are feeling last minute qualms, though, that is understandable.
+If you are feeling last-minute qualms, though, that is understandable.
 It might help you to read our testimonials from seniors who have gone through the process before.
 Rest assured that this is a process.
 It may not go perfectly every step of the way but we have heard from many, many seniors over the years who say, within weeks of having moved, that they wish they had done this earlier.
 They end up loving the renewed simplicity of their lives in a retirement community.
 They make new friends with fellow residents and with the caring staff they come to know.
-Moving into a retirement home is its own adventure, with its own unique rewards.
+Moving into a retirement home is an adventure, with unique rewards.

 Packing lists for different types of care